 supply area includes a part of a supply area.

-[Section 11ZAA inserted by No. 53 of 2003 s.
+[Section 11ZAA inserted: No. 53 of 2003 s.
 37.]

 11ZAB.
 Authority to ensure supply plan in place

 The Authority is to ensure that, for each supply area in which there are small use customers, there is at all times a last resort supply plan that has been approved or determined by the Authority under section 11ZAG.